Rahul-1611/ShareSafely/README.md

 ## 🔐 Project Overview

 **ShareSafely** is a secure, cloud-based file-sharing web application that enables users to upload files and generate time-limited sharing links.
-Built on Azure's robust cloud infrastructure, this application demonstrates modern cloud engineering practices while providing a safe and efficient way to share files with automatic expiration capabilities.
+Built on Azure cloud infrastructure, this application demonstrates modern cloud engineering practices while providing a safe and efficient way to share files with automatic expiration capabilities.

 This project serves as a comprehensive implementation of Azure storage solutions, showcasing secure file handling, credential management, and automated cleanup processes.